 Why Natural Perfumes Change with Time

-This is why slight variation should not be confused with declining quality.
+This is why slight variation should not be confused with reformulation, inconsistency, or declining quality.

 The same principle applies from one batch to another.
 In artisanal perfumery, slight nuance can occur not because of inconsistency, but because of integrity.
-Real materials are not inert.
-They have character, texture, and natural variation.
-A perfume composed slowly and honestly will sometimes reflect that truth.
+Real materials are not inert, rather they have character, texture and natural variation.

-At Maison Anthony Marmin, we work slowly.
-Oils are allowed to rest, macerations to mature, and formulas to pass through time before reaching the bottle.
-When a key material can no longer be sourced in the quality a creation deserves, we prefer to discontinue the perfume rather than alter it into something it was never meant to be.
-In other words, if a perfume evolves naturally, that is part of its life.
+At Maison Anthony Marmin, we work efficiently: Oils are allowed to rest, macerations to mature, and formulas to pass through time before reaching the bottle.
+If a perfume evolves naturally, that is part of its life.
 If a real change becomes necessary, our principle is clarity and integrity, never silent compromise.

 Next